Nexmo/nexmo-developer/_partials/stitch/guides/enable-audio/java.md

 }
 ```

-The `conversationEvents` observer inside `Chatragment` have to support newly added `NexmoMediaEvent` type.
-Add new branch to the if statement:
+The `conversationEvents` observer inside `ChatFragment` must support the `NexmoMediaEvent` type.
+Add a new branch to the if statement:

 ```java
 private Observer<ArrayList<NexmoEvent>> conversationEvents = events -> {